michelleivanova/michelleivanova/README.md

 ## Hi there 👋

-I’m Michelle — a music-obsessed data analyst exploring the intersection of **music, data, and AI.
+I’m Michelle — a music-obsessed data analyst exploring the intersection of **music, data, and AI**.

 ---